University of Houston–Clear Lake Scholarships 2026–2027

 FAQ — Automatic Merit at UHCL

 • Does UHCL superscore SAT or ACT?
-No. UHCL uses the best single test date score.
-They do not combine section scores across dates.
+No. Best single test date only.

-• Can these stack with other aid?
-Yes, up to your federal Cost of Attendance.
-Nonresidents with $1,000+ in competitive awards may also qualify for the Texas Competitive Scholarship Waiver to pay in-state tuition.
+• Can they stack with other aid?
+Yes, up to the federal Cost of Attendance.
+Nonresidents earning $1,000+ in competitive awards may get in-state tuition via the Texas Competitive Scholarship Waiver.

 • When should I apply?
-Apply for admission early.
-Automatic awards are tied to your admission file, and funds can be limited.
+Apply early.
+Automatic awards are tied to your admission file, and funds can run out.

 🏆 Competitive Scholarships